 I’m not much of a history buff, but I do like to learn about the stories behind the places I visit.
 I’ve done this in South Africa, Paraguay, and even Indonesia.
 And I’ve certainly done it in Seattle.
 Even after living in Seattle for over thirteen years, I still love learning about Seattle history.
 That’s why, during our last week in Seattle, we decided to take the Underground Tour.

 Bill Speidel’s Underground Tour is located in the historic Pioneer Square District.
-This 75 minute walking tour takes you through Seattle history from the time of its establishment to the height of the Goldrush years, literally diving you into the streets of Seattle to discover the stories that lay underneath.
+This 75 minute walking tour takes you through Seattle history from the time of its establishment to the height of the Goldrush years.
+The tour literally dives you into the streets of Seattle to discover the stories that lay underneath.

 Historic Pioneer Square

 We took the tour on a Thursday evening, as people in the many offices of Pioneer Square were beginning their commute home.
-My husband’s cousin, Leila, is a guide on the Underground Tour, and we requested that she specifically be our guide for this tour.
+My husband’s cousin, Leila, is a guide on the Underground Tour.
+We requested that she specifically be our guide for this tour.

 The tour begins at Doc Maynard’s Public House.
 On the day of our tour, we headed upstairs, where rows of chairs and benches are set up in front of a small stage.
 Behind the stage is a window overlooking Pioneer Square.